Applications for the Spring 2021 cohort are now OPEN.

 Dates: January 19 – February 26, 2021

-Introduction to Online Language Teaching is a fully online course designed for experienced classroom instructors who want to make the transition to teaching languages online.
+Fundamentals of Online Language Teaching is a fully online course designed for experienced classroom instructors who want to make the transition to teaching languages online.
 While each participant will bring his/her own pedagogical background, the course presupposes a task-based, proficiency-oriented view of language instruction.
 Course participants will gain an understanding of key criteria and conceptual frameworks used to describe online pedagogy, and will develop expertise in the areas of course quality and design, accessibility, and media.

 The online nature of the course exposes participants to all of the affordances and constraints of an online environment for language teaching and learning, allowing them to experience a student’s perspective firsthand.
 This includes engaging in a variety of tasks and discussions, which are meant to be a non-comprehensive sampling of the possibilities of online learning.
 Participants will receive feedback from the instructor and, by the end of the course, will have developed a principled plan for developing an online course at their own institution.
 For more information, see the course outline below.